-The world seems to have gone 'Cryptocurrency Crazy' in the last year, culminating in a rollercoaster market value ride at the beginning of 2018.
+The world seems to have gone 'Cryptocurrency Crazy' in the last 2 years, culminating in a rollercoaster market value ride throughout the whole of 2018.
 Although Crowdstacker does not deal in Cryptocurrencies, we thought our Knowledge Hub readers might want to learn a bit more what cryptocurrencies are, and how they work.

 Cryptocurrencies are part of the new wave of fintech innovations that look to promote increased transparency for users.
 Just as Crowdstacker seeks to make the process of investing simple and transparent, so Bitcoin seeks to make financial transactions completely open and transparent.